 Managing Caring, as Lockdown Lifts

-Firstly, If you're having some fear and anxiety about venturing back out, then please know that you're not on your own, and there are very sound reasons for this.
+Firstly, if we're having some fear and anxiety about venturing back out, then please know that we're not on our own, and there are very sound reasons for this.

-When chatting about the feelings around the lockdown lift, in our carers' community, 3 things were immediately apparent:
+When chatting about the feelings around the lockdown lift, in our carers' community, three things were immediately apparent: